 Go veggie: Use any (or all) of the above vegetables, along with some we haven’t mentioned.
 You can use spinach, kale, or chard for leafy green vegetables.
 Now to add some color!
 You can’t go wrong with sliced yellow, green, and red peppers.

 Classic pepperoni: We took a look at the highest quality, tastiest pepperoni brands.
 Curled or flat?
-Greasy vs non-greasy?
+Greasy versus non-greasy?
 The results are in.

 Check out the Pizzacraft PC0232 Folding Bamboo Pizza Peel for Grill